CAS735-F23/macrun-archless-team/README.md

 ## How to Deploy

-> If you find that our service is a little slow to start, this is normal.
-We have health check steps to ensure that each
+> If you find that our service is a little slow (2~5 minutes)to start, this is normal.
+We have health check steps to
-> service is created and started properly before the API Gateway is launched.
+> ensure that each service is created and started properly before the API Gateway is launched.

 ### Deploy (Micro-)services